Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-6.md

-# Act 6: Beyond Machines and Code
+# Beyond Machines and Code

 **Gantt Chart of Overlaps at Institutions**